zalenix/portaldocs/portal-sdk/templates/top-telemetry-alerting.md

 1. Hourly create successRate is below {minSuccessRateOverPastHour} and hourly create totalcount is above {minTotalCountOverPastHour}
 1. 24-hour create successRate is below {minSuccessRateOverPast24Hours} and 24-hour create totalcount is above {minTotalCountOverPast24Hours}

-## Fequently asked questions

-### How do I onboard
+## How do I onboard

-1. Generate the desired per extension configuration
-    - This can be done by manually editing the JSON file.
-1. Fill out the following work item [https://aka.ms/portalfx/alerting-onboarding][alerting-onboarding] and attach configuration JSON
+1. Submit and complete a Pull Request in [Azure Portal Alerting Repo a.k.a.
+Alerting Repo](https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx-Alerting).

+> For non-create alert the customization JSON should be located at `products/{YourServiceNameInIcM}/{ExtensionName}.alerting.json`.
+It's recommended to have an `owners.txt` in the same folder as the customization JSON file.
+The `owners.txt` has AAD enabled email alias or/and individual MSFT aliases.
+Anyone from `owners.txt` can approve the Pull Request for any changes within that folder or its subfolder.

+> For create alert the customization JSON should be located at `products/IbizaFx/Create/{ExtensionName}.create.alerting.json`.

-1. Set up correlation rules in ICM
+2. Set up correlation rules in ICM

 | Field | Value |
 | -----  | ----- |